MohamedThoufeeq/quranmarvel/README.md

 ## Demo

-Click this link for live demo of out web application.
+Click this link for live demo of our web application.
 [quranmarvel.com/quran](https://quranmarvel.com/quran/)